 But they might not always offer the best results.
-The time tested hair transplant procedures, such as FUE hair transplant, promise good results in almost all scenarios.
+Time-tested hair transplant procedures, such as FUE hair transplant, promise good results in almost all scenarios.
 However, NeoGraft hair transplant has also been getting some popularity in recent times.
 But is it any good?

 Whenever you’re going to go for a hair transplant surgery, you need to make sure that you choose the right clinic with surgeons that have the necessary skills and expertise.
 They are the ones who can make or break the results of a hair transplant.
 Many people break their bank thinking that only high costs can ensure greater expertise and excellent results.

 That’s certainly not the case as long as medical tourism is well and thriving.
-With a NeoGraft hair transplant, you need a surgeon with steady hands who knows exactly what they’re doing.
+With a NeoGraft, you need a surgeon with steady hands who knows exactly what they’re doing.
 Its absence sometimes ends up being the biggest drawback of this procedure.
 Before we discuss its pros and cons, let’s take a look at the procedure itself.

 Using a hand-held device, the surgeons are assisted in their hair transplant procedure with NeoGraft.
 It uses pneumatic pressure (pressure exerted through the use of pressurized gas) to extract and insert hair follicles into the scalp.
 On paper, this sounds far cleaner and minimally invasive than any other method as there is no need for incisions (that can cause scarring).

-There are quite a few disadvantages of the NeoGraft hair transplant procedure.
+There are quite a few disadvantages of the NeoGraft procedure.
 These are as follows:

 Lack of Medical Knowledge, Skill and Expertise of the Operator